python-eel/Eel/README.md

 6. When happy that your app is working correctly, add `--onefile --noconsole` flags to build a single executable file

 Consult the [documentation for PyInstaller](http://PyInstaller.readthedocs.io/en/stable/) for more options.

+## Microsoft Edge

+For users that don't have Chrome installed, Microsoft Edge is the most reliable fallback on Windows 10 systems.
+To launch Edge, set the `mode` to `edge`.
+See the examples:

+- A Hello World example using Micorosft Edge on Windows 10 [examples/01 - hello_world-Edge/](https://github.com/ChrisKnott/Eel/tree/master/examples/01%20-%20hello_world-Edge)
+- A more advanced example that attempts to launch Chrome and falls back to Edge on Windows 10 [examples/07 - CreateReactApp/eel_CRA.py](https://github.com/ChrisKnott/Eel/tree/master/examples/07%20-%20CreateReactApp/eel_CRA.py)